RingRing-cloud/MessageApiClient-CSharp/README.md

 # Version

-Example in .Net Framework 4.5, but can be used on a previous version of .NET Framework
+Example in .Net Framework 4.5, earlier version's are no longer supported as they do not support TLS 1.1 and TLS 1.2

 # Installation